-The differences among Group A, B, and C projects covered by this MTO Class EA include:
+The differences among Group A, B, and C projects covered by this Class EA include:

-- Group A projects involve new routes for transportation facilities, while Group B and C projects involve existing facilities; - Group A projects are the most complex, while Group C are the least complex, in terms of: - The scale and extent of engineering requirements; - Potential environmental impacts; - o Public concerns; and, - Alternatives. - Consultation is an important component for Group A, B and C projects.
+- Group A projects involve new routes for transportation facilities, while Group B and C projects involve existing facilities; - Group A projects are the most complex, while Group C are the least complex, in terms of: - The scale and extent of engineering requirements; - Potential environmental impacts; - Public concerns; and, - Alternatives. - Consultation is an important component for Group A, B and C projects.
 However, the requirements vary by group (see Table 5.1 for a comparison between the Class EA process for each group).

-Group D activities involve operation, maintenance, administration and miscellaneous work for provincial transportation facilities as well as select safety, rehabilitation, reconstruction and replacement projects and improvements and upgrades to existing facilities within existing MTO property or MTO designated right-of-way.
-Group D activities have no requirements under the MTO Class EA because they are exempt (see Section 5.6).
+Group D activities involve operation, maintenance, administration and miscellaneous work for provincial transportation facilities as well as select safety, rehabilitation, reconstruction and replacement projects and improvements and upgrades to existing facilities within existing property or designated right-of-way.
+Group D activities have no requirements under the Class EA because they are exempt (see Section 5.6).

-Table 5.1 Comparison between the MTO Class EA Process for Group A, B, C and D Projects $\,$
+Table 5.1 Comparison between the Class EA Process for Group A, B, and C Projects $\,$

-MTO Class EA Stage MTO Class EA Process for: Group A Projects Group B Projects Group C Projects Group D Projects (exempt from requirements of MTO Class EA) Planning Stage Usually, a separate stage in the process, in which the problems, opportunities and Alternatives To the project are reviewed and confirmed and Alternative Methods (Plans) are considered.
+Class EA Stage Class EA Process for: Group A Projects Group B Projects Group C Projects Planning Stage Usually, a separate stage in the process, in which the problems, opportunities and Alternatives To the project are reviewed and confirmed and Alternative Methods (Plans) are considered.
 Planning and Preliminary Design are usually one stage.
 The problems, opportunities and Alternatives To the project are reviewed and confirmed.
 Alternative Methods (Plans) are usually only considered for those projects or portion of projects where more than one reasonable alternative exists.
 Alternative Methods (Designs) are considered in the combined Planning and Preliminary Design stage.
 There may be a limited number of Alternative Methods (Designs) for some projects.
 Planning and Design (Preliminary and Detail Design) can be grouped as one stage.
-The problems, opportunities and Alternatives To the project are reviewed and Group D projects are exempt.
-Preliminary Design Stage A separate stage in the process, in which Alternative Methods (Designs) are considered. confirmed.

-MTO Class EA Stage MTO Class EA Process for: Group A Projects Group B Projects Group C Projects Group D Projects (exempt from requirements of MTO Class EA) Consultation Consultation points include the Notice of Commencement and Notice of Completion plus a minimum of one consultation round prior to selecting the preferred Alternative Method (Plan) and a minimum of one consultation round prior to selecting the preferred Alternative Method (Design).
-Additional consultation rounds may be included on a project-specific basis.
+The problems, opportunities and Alternatives To the project are reviewed and confirmed.
+Preliminary Design Stage A separate stage in the process, in which Alternative Methods (Designs) are considered.
+Consultation Consultation points include the Notice of Commencement and Notice of Completion plus a minimum of one consultation round prior to selecting the preferred Alternative Method (Plan) and a minimum of one consultation round prior to selecting the preferred Alternative Method (Design).
 Consultation points include the Notice of Commencement and Notice of Completion plus a minimum of one other consultation round prior to selecting the Preferred Alternative Method (Design) Additional consultation rounds may be included on a project-specific basis.
 Consultation points include the Notice of Commencement and Notice of Completion.
 Additional consultation rounds may be included on a project-specific basis.
-NOTE: Even in cases where no public consultation is required, consultation with Indigenous communities may still be required if the project has the potential to adversely impact Aboriginal and treaty rights.
-Group D projects are exempt.
+NOTE: Even in cases where no public consultation is required, consultation with Indigenous communities may still